 (b) the address of each place at which the judgment creditor believes that personal property of the judgment debtor is located or may be found.

-[Regulation 37 amended in Gazette 14 Dec 2007 p.
+[Regulation 37 amended: Gazette 14 Dec 2007 p.
 6240.]

 38. Service of property (seizure and sale) order on Sheriff